 How Do PayFacs Work?

-A merchant applies for a merchant account and enters 7-8 key data points.
-This data is evaluated by an underwriting tool and a decisions on whether or not you’re approved is made in real-time — unlike Independent Sales Organization (ISO) where you have to wait a week for a decision because of the intense applications.
+A merchant applies for a merchant account and enters seven or eight key data points.
+An underwriting tool evaluates the data.
+Then, it decides on approval in real-time.
+This is in contrast to an Independent Sales Organization (ISO) where you have to wait a week for a decision because of the intense applications.
 Payfac’s immediate information and approval makes a difference to a merchant.

 Also, unlike an ISO, the PayFac provides the processing services, settlement of funds, and billing to the merchant.
 Even better?
 Funds are settled to the PayFac’s account and it’s determined by the PayFac to move those funds to the merchant.
-This means that the technology infrastructure required would be PCI Level 1 compliant, which in turn means that the burden on the PayFac to handle chargebacks and fraud.
+This means that the technology infrastructure required would be PCI Level 1 compliant.
+This means that the burden on the PayFac to handle chargebacks and fraud.

 The Advantages of the PayFac Model

-Other advantages include a flat fee structure and the ability to earn more money from network and transactional fees, and potentially float a much larger amount of payments for a much longer time — helping the merchant with cashflow.
+Other advantages include a flat fee structure and the ability to earn more money from network and transactional fees, and potentially float a much larger amount of payments for a much longer time.
+This benefit helps the merchant with cashflow.